Do qubits dream of entangled sheep? Quantum measurement without classical output: Information Theory for Quantum Observers

-As with information gain, we can think of a \emph{minimally disturbing measurement} as one that allows $\S$ to reconstruct $\rho_S$, so a measurement is minimally disturbing (has no back-action) when there exists a quantum channel $\D^{-1}_\Me: \Ob \rightarrow \S$ such that the composition of channels $\D^{-1}\circ \D=\idc$ where $\idc$ is the identity channel.
-As we show below, all measurements under Def. \ref{def:meas} have finite back-action.
+By contrast, a \emph{non-disturbing interaction} is one that allows the system to perfectly recover its initial state from its final state. \begin{definition}[Non-disturbing interaction] An interaction $\Me:\S\rightarrow \S\Ob$ with an associated back-action $\BA_\Me:\S \rightarrow \S$ is called non-disturbing when there exists a quantum channel $\BA^{-1}_\Me: \S \rightarrow \S$ such that the composition of channels $\BA^{-1}_\Me\circ \BA_\Me=\idc$ where $\idc$ is the identity channel. \end{definition}